NSLS-II-BMM/BeamlineManual/xafs.rst

 an example.
 You can see how the metadata from the INI file and elsewhere is captured in the output XDI file.

+.. todo:: Document use of ``XDI_record`` dictionary to control which
+          xafs motors nd/or temperatures get recorded in the XDI header

 .. code-block:: text

    # XDI/1.0 BlueSky/1.3.0